JvH151291/test01/intro_tech_tools.md

 3. Write an sql script that initializes a new table called `<your eth-abbr>_message` containing only one column `message` and populate it with one secret message.
 4. Commit the newly created script and add a meaningful commit message (hint: `git add . && git commit -m "your message"`).
 5. Try to implement the Python package repository structure as in `PuvIntro` or follow this [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
-6. Initilize a virtual environment as well as make sure to add a `.gitignore` with the environments name.
+6. Initialize a virtual environment as well as make sure to add a `.gitignore` with the environments name.
 7. Write a function that queries the newly created table (with `psycopg2`) and prints a message stored in the message table (hint: see `src/greatest_package/postgres.py`).
 8. Save the dependencies to a `requirements.txt` file (hint: `pip freeze > requirements.txt`).
 7. Commit your awesome package.
-8. Initilaize an new gitlab repository (hint: just navigate to *Create new project* https://gitlab.ethz.ch/projects/new and copy paste the code that pops up when you click *Show command* - you can paste the command into your terminal and execute it).
+8. Initialize a new gitlab repository (hint: just navigate to *Create new project* https://gitlab.ethz.ch/projects/new and copy and paste the code that pops up when you click *Show command* - you can paste the command into your terminal and execute it).
 9. Share your code with the message recipient (hint: See picture above where to find the link).
-10. Clone someone elses awesome package and try to call the function printing the secret message (hint: Don't forget to install the dependencies with `python3 -m pip install -r requirement.txt`).
+10. Clone someone else's awesome package and try to call the function printing the secret message (hint: Don't forget to install the dependencies with `python3 -m pip install -r requirement.txt`).